-To date, ethical factors do not seem to be a major hindrance to robotic developments in healthcare.
+To date, ethical factors do not seem to be a significant hindrance to robotic developments in healthcare.
 The experts suggest that this is because robotics in healthcare is still too far from practical implementation.
 Usually, ethical issues occur only when stakeholder groups disagree about what’s right and wrong about certain new developments and start a debate on these issues.

 Still, we have identified several emerging ethical issues in robotics and healthcare.
 Some of them are mentioned below.

 The dehumanization argument: Some consider deploying a machine to look after ill or elderly people to be inhuman.
-In Europe, the concern is greater than in Japan with the United States in the middle).
+In Europe, the concern is more significant than in Japan with the United States in the middle).
 Japan promotes robots as an elderly companion.
 This is seen in particular as a problem where the machine traditionally carries out human tasks.
 Conservative social scientists are going even further and predict that interactions between man and machine can replace interactions between humans and men.

-Exploiting human emotions: Some express their concern about the deliberate use of human sentiments and technology for deceptive purposes by building robots with communication abilities and emotions (although the actual existence of such qualities can continue to be controversial and difficult to assess).
+Exploiting human emotions: Some express their concern about the deliberate use of human sentiments and technology for deceptive purposes by building robots with communication abilities and passions (although the actual existence of such qualities can continue to be controversial and difficult to assess).

-Defining what is “human” and altering the human condition: When robots are used in health care, people can get into a strange situation where they can be surrounded by machines that simulate human behavior while being partly dependent on machines (i.e. ICU machines, artificial organs, prostheses).
+Defining what is “human” and altering the human condition: When robots are used in health care, people can get into a strange situation where they can be surrounded by machines that simulate human behavior while being partly dependent on machines (i.e., ICU machines, artificial organs, prostheses).
 An emerging question is also the concern about tampering with the natural (life extension, replacement organs).

 Affordability: The development of high-tech robot systems to support, treat or train patients will meet their potential only when they are available to the general public.
-This will depend largely on the funding of traditional treatments and replacements with robotic versions.
+This will depend mainly on the funding of traditional treatments and replacements with robotic versions.
 If the financing of the robotic health system is not accommodated, investment in R&D will not return.
 In addition, the growing gap between what can and can be done can transcend ethical boundaries.